Kansas lawmakers push for answers on statewide rolling blackouts

 The inclement weather has driven up energy use statewide, which has forced some utility companies to shut off power for up to an hour to deal with demand, as people try to stay warm.

-Sen. Thompson, chair of the state’s senate utilities committee, said he’s been in contact with utility and gas companies to address the power outages.
+Sen. Thompson, chair of the state’s utility committee, said he’s been in contact with utility and gas companies to address the power outages.

 Thompson said renewable energy sources, like solar and wind, have proven to be unreliable amid the energy crisis the state is facing.
 He pointed to the use of coal as a more effective way of fueling the state’s “baseload,” which refers to the amount of power made available by an energy producer.